-- 1. Relationship questions their oikos about family, relatives, friends, neighbors, employers, etc. - 2.
+- 1. Relationship questions about family, friends, employers, etc. - 2.
 Situation questions about death, sickness or accidents, etc. - 3.
 National and international problems about economics, war, morals, etc. - 4.
 Modern thinking and lifestyles. - 5.
 Personal study of the Bible. - 6.
 Church management and growth.

 Now we are finished with describing the three basic types of prepared questions.
-That was the first objective of this workshop.
-Now we are going to give you a simple means of evaluating your questions.
+That was the first objective of our mini course.
+Now we are going to give you a simple means of your questions.